th0ndr/UnityDialogueSystem/README.md

 * Easy to learn.
 * Open source.

-Installation
+Installation & Documentation
 ============

-Download & installation instructions and tutorial videos are available on the official Dialogue Manager System wiki. https://github.com/ricgby/UnityDialogueSystem/wiki
+Download & installation instructions and tutorial videos are available on the official Dialogue Manager System wiki, as well as our full documentation: https://github.com/ricgby/UnityDialogueSystem/wiki

 Support